SaratogaMSET/RoborioOpenCV2016/README.md

 ### How to Install OpenCV on the RoboRIO

-**Overview:** We are going to transfer over the libraries using rsync (on Mac or Linux), and then set up the environment varibles to work with the libraries.
+**Overview:** We are going to transfer over the libraries using rsync (on Mac or Linux), and then set up the environment variables to work with the libraries.

 1. Transfer to the lib_OpenCV folder inside of _Libraries/softfp/ to the Roborio's /usr/local/lib directory (such that you have /usr/local/lib/lib_OpenCV/ on the RoboRio).
 2. FOR MAC/LINUX: Once the roboRIO is connected to Internet, install rsync by first ssh'ing in : `ssh admin@roboRIO-[TEAM_NUMBER]-FRC.local` and if it connects, it will prompt for a password (for the admin account, or whatever account you choose to SSH into).
 Then, verify the connection by running `ping www.google.com` from the roboRIO shell.
 You should get a Reply.
 Next, run `opkg update` followed by `opkg install rsync`
-3. Exit the roboRIO shell and run (in your terminal on Linux or Mac) `rsync -a path/to/_Libraries/softfp/lib_OpenCV admin@roboRIO-[TEAM_NUMBER]-FRC.local:/usr/local/lib/`
+3. Exit the roboRIO shell and run (in your terminal on Linux or Mac) `rsync -a path/to/_Libraries/softfp/lib_OpenCV admin@roboRIO-[TEAM_NUMBER]-FRC.local:/usr/local/lib/`.
+IMPORTANT: If you have already used rsync to set up a roborio with the same identifier or IP address, you may get the error `WARNING: REMOTE HOST IDENTIFICATION HAS CHANGED!` in terminal.
+To fix, call `ssh-keygen -R [HOST_NAME]`, where `HOST_NAME` is most likely `roborio-[TEAM_NUMBER]-frc.local`.
 4. Now SSH back into the Roborio with the same command as specified earlier
 5. In the RoboRio terminal type `vi /etc/ld.so.conf.d/opencv.conf`, a new file will open inside the terminal window
 6. Hit the `i` key to enter insert mode